28 Years Later: Release

 28 Years Later premiered in a special day-ahead preview on 19 June 2025 at the Tyneside Cinema in Newcastle upon Tyne, attended by director Boyle and local actor Williams, as well numerous crew, service providers and extras from across the surrounding Northumberland area who were involved in the location shooting of the film.
-It was released in the United Kingdom, United States and Canada by Sony Pictures Releasing on 20 June 2025.
+It was released in the United Kingdom, United States and Canada by Sony Pictures Releasing through its Columbia Pictures label on 20 June 2025.

 The full 1915 recording of Taylor Holmes' recital of "Boots" that was used in edited form in the film's first and second trailers, as well as during the film.

 The first trailer was released on 10 December 2024.
 It features the 1903 poem "Boots" by Rudyard Kipling, recited by American actor Taylor Holmes in 1915.
 The trailer became #1 trending on YouTube, and in 48 hours had over 10 million views.
 Stuart Heritage, the film critic for The Guardian, particularly noted the use of Holmes's spoken-word recording of "Boots" and commented: "As of now, though, it's just about the most exciting film of 2025.
 And this is entirely down to its trailer."
 The trailer's viral success led to Sony's decision to re-release the original 28 Days Later film on digital platforms on 18 December 2024.

+Home media

 28 Years Later was released on digital platforms by Sony Pictures Home Entertainment on 29 July 2025 and was released on 4K Ultra HD Blu-ray, Blu-ray and DVD on 23 September 2025.

 Reception

 Box office

-28 Years Later grossed $70.4 million in the United States and Canada, and $80.8 million in other territories, for a worldwide total of $151.3 million.
+28 Years Later grossed $70.4 million in the United States and Canada, and $80.9 million in other territories, for a worldwide total of $151.3 million.

 In the United States and Canada, 28 Years Later was released alongside Elio, and was expected to gross around $30 million in its opening weekend from 3,444 theatres, with some estimates going as high as $45 million.
 The film made $14 million on its first day, including $5.8 million from Thursday previews.
 It ended up debuting to $30 million, finishing second behind holdover How to Train Your Dragon and becoming the highest opening weekend of the franchise.